 Guest lectures will be given by senior personnel from the FDA's Office of Device Evaluation and from a global medical device company.
 Several other guest speakers will present their companies' technologies and related regulatory and reimbursement challenges during the quarter.
 These will be 20-minute presentations and discussions at the end of each class.
 There is a project component to this course.

-- Jan Benjamin Pietzsch Consulting Associate Professor, Management Science and Engineering
+- Jan Benjamin Pietzsch Adjunct Professor, Management Science and Engineering

 - Regulatory and payer environment in the U.S. and abroad